 I grew up in a family of dentistry.
 My father was a practitioner and one of the first jobs I ever had was a summer job helping out around the office; developing x-rays, meeting and greeting patients.
 Growing up around it and seeing that there was a way to enhance somebody’s smile, get them feeling a lot better about themselves, relating to them, it was a fantastic opportunity to make a living, enjoy what I was doing and give back to somebody and have them feel a lot better about themselves.
 When I started dentistry, I had a golden opportunity.
 My sister was the hygienist in the practice, it truly was a family dental group and when I came in, as nervous as anyone might be when they first start treating patients and promising all the patients that I had done this many many times before, hoping they would believe me.
 I had an opportunity in a very successful practice, a growing practice, to treat patients of all kinds.
 My father was certainly capable of seeing many of them but you know, as it was growing, as many dental offices need, they need an associate, they need someone to come in and help so I had the chance to do any kind of dentistry I pleased and took advantage of those opportunities over those first few years.
 I had an opportunity after close to a decade of working with my father to go out on my own as he was ready to retire and the style of the practice was a bit different with a heavy focus on wanting to go into orthodontics, wanting to go into Temporomandibular Joint therapy, doing some things also in a different area of town.
 The practice Greenstein Dental is a completely different entity.
 Without the experience and lessons my father was able to share with me, whether it was about how to deliver the dentistry, how to talk to patients chairside, how to keep their interests ahead of your own, that was invaluable.
 Now I am able to deliver it in a location that I am more comfortable with, certainly a little closer to home and it has been great ever since.

-Dr. Greenstein has received certificates from Occlusion Connections, Orthodontic Studies, United States Dental Institute, Las Vegas Institute, and the Pankey Institute.
-He is a former member of the American Dental Association and the American Academy of Forensic Sciences and assisted in dental identification alongside the Chief Forensic Odontologist at the Miami-Dade Medical Examiner’s Office.
+Along with his recent Fellowship in TMJ, Gneuromuscular Dentistry and Craniomandibular Disorders, Dr. Greenstein has received certificates from Occlusion Connections, Orthodontic Studies, United States Dental Institute, Las Vegas Institute and the Pankey Institute.
+He is a former member of the American Dental Association and the American Academy of Forensic Sciences and assisted in dental identifications alongside the Chief Forensic Odontologist at the Miami-Dade Medical Examiner’s Office.

 Continuing to learn about dentistry was really critical.
 I recall my father telling me “look son, you have a golden opportunity here” which I understood but he said “take five years, you are going to have to treat patients, you are going to have to meet patients, you are going to have to understand what dentistry is all about.
 You need the experience of doing some fantastic work, you need the experience of perhaps doing some work that you will see maybe it won’t hold up as well as you had hoped but there is learning from that”.
 I took that in stride, took a few courses but over the years it was imperative to learn from as many masters in the profession as I could and all the big names that so many doctors know and I have criss-crossed not only the state but the country and I’ve even been to an international meeting in the past.
 Education has been in all areas from orthodontics; which I pursued heavily, temporomandibular joint therapy; how to help relieve patients with headaches, there has been crown and bridges, resins were on the rise.
 When I graduated school it was mercury silver fillings and I haven’t done that since probably the early to mid 90’s and the evolution of tooth colored materials in the mouth, you are forced to take these continuing education courses so one of my taglines I guess in a business group that I belong to is Better Dentistry Through Education and I firmly believe that.
 It is better for me, it is better for everyone that I treat.

-Dr. Greenstein is an active member in Business Network International (BNI Miami-Dade), where he is known as the “Toothsleuth” and helps deliver better dentistry through education.
+Dr. Greenstein has been an active member in Business Network International (BNI Miami-Dade) where he was known as the “Toothsleuth” helping deliver better dentistry through education.
 He also stays pretty busy with four great kids: Adin, Sage, Lindsey, and Ellis – his finest achievements!